Explorer Search¶

 Reverse Wildcard Matching (Not Wildcard Matching)¶

-format, allowing wildcards in the value for matching.
-For example, searching for -*service:k8s*
+format for reverse wildcard matching.
+Wildcards can be used in the value field for matching.
+For example: searching for -*service:k8s*

-in the log Explorer returns all logs where the service does not start with k8s
+in the log explorer returns all log data where the service does not start with k8s

 .
-Supports manual entry of label content for reverse wildcard matching.
+Supports manual input of label content for reverse wildcard matching.

 Editing Filters¶